 - The Preppers page on the MeetUps website also offers the chance to meet other like-minded people from your state of region.

 - If you are seeking a life partner to help you survive the end of the world, several online dating websites catering solely to preppers, homesteaders, an off grid livers also exist.

-Types of People You Should be Recruiting for the Mutual Assistance Group
+Types of People You Should be Recruiting

 - Medical professionals, paraprofessionals, former military medics, firefighters, medical and health field students, veterinarians, and individuals in the dental and optometry fields.